 Viaduct (bridge over land), and the Lindsey Creek Bench Cut.

 Lindsey Creek to Starvation Creek (under construction) - expected completion in late-September 2016

-This State Trail Reconnection Project is currently underway and is expected to be opened in fall 2016.
+This State Trail Reconnection Project is currently underway and is expected to be opened in late-September 2016.
 The State Trail section would connect Lindsey Creek to Starvation Creek, allowing trail users to connect to Viento State Park.
 Read more

 about the trail designs.